go-vela/site/content/tour/image.md

 Sometimes this isn't the desired behavior and you want the image to always be pulled or pulled at a specific point in the pipeline lifecycle.

-That's when you can use the `pull:` YAML tag to set the policy for how/when the image pull interaction should be treated.
+That's when you can use the `pull:` tag to set the policy for how/when the image pull interaction should be treated.

 <!-- section break -->